-IV.Duration
+IV.
+Duration

 - 1. Each Job Sharing arrangement shall be for a maximum period of one (1) year unless extended by mutual agreement between the Employer and the Union. - 2.
-The regular daily and weekly hours of the position shall remain unchanged as a result of the Job Sharing arrangement unless otherwise varied by the terms and conditions as provided by the letter referenced to in Section III Procedure, Paragraph 3 above. - 3.
-An example of a Job Sharing Weekly schedule is for the Holder Employee shall be two (2) days in the first week, being Thursday/Friday and the same individual to work three (3) days the second scheduled week, being Monday/Tuesday/ Wednesday.
+The regular daily and weekly hours of the position shall remain unchanged as a result of the Job Sharing arrangement unless otherwise varied by the terms and conditions as provided by the letter referenced to in Section III - Procedure, Paragraph 3 above.

+- 3. An example of a Job Sharing Weekly schedule is for the Holder Employee shall be two (2) days in the first week, being Thursday/Friday and the same individual to work three (3) days the second scheduled week, being Monday/Tuesday/ Wednesday.
 The Co-holder Employee to work the reverse of the above-noted schedule.
 Schedules will be considered and approved by mutual agreement of the Parties at the time of application.
 All splits must be full days. - 4.
-If the Co-holder is a full-time employee, their full-time position shall be filled on a temporary basis for the duration of the Job Share arrangement. - 5.
+If the Co-holder is a regular employee, their full-time position shall be filled on a temporary basis for the duration of the Job Share arrangement. - 5.
 A Job Sharing arrangement may be terminated earlier than initially agreed to by the Employer, the Union, the Holder Employee or Co-holder Employee provided that thirty (30) calendar days written notice has been served to the other parties.
 Employees temporarily appointed to a position arising out of a Job Sharing arrangement shall be advised at the time of their temporary appointment that their term in the temporary position could be cut short as a result of an early cancellation of the Job Share arrangement. - 6.
-Upon the expiry or termination of the Job Sharing arrangement: - (a) The Holder Employee shall revert back to their former full-time position.
-Should the Holder Employee decline reverting back to their former fulltime position, the Holder Employee will be considered to have resigned and the original full-time position shall be posted. - (b) The Co-holder Employee will: - i) If the Co-holder is either a regular full-time or a regular part-time employee, the Co-holder Employee will revert back to their former position. - ii) If the Co-holder is a temporary employee with seniority rights, the Co-holder shall retain their status as a temporary employee.
+Upon the expiry or termination of the Job Sharing arrangement: - (a) The Holder Employee shall revert back to their former regular position.
+Should the Holder Employee decline reverting back to their former regular position, the Holder Employee will be considered to have resigned and the original full-time position shall be posted.